BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Step 3.** Install Sonoma/ventura (latest version recommended)

 - Reboot with the modified boot-args from Step 2.
-Make sure to perform a NVRAM reset (Important!)
+Make sure to perform a NVRAM reset (Important!
+Note: at OC boot screen, hit SPACE BAR to show NVRAM RESET option)
 - Start Sonoma/Ventura installation:
 	 - by booting from an USB installer stick (my recommendation), or
 	 - for updating from existing Ventura/Sonoma, directly from a downloaded full installer copied to the Application folder.